-Non Profit organization dedicated to keeping ballet accessible and affordable.
-Venues include the Leo Rich theatre and Music Hall.
+A Nonprofit organization dedicated to keeping ballet accessible and affordable.
+Venues include the Leo Rich Theatre and Music Hall.
 Focusing on Ballet for Youth.

 Tucson Symphony Orchestra and special guests have a full and varied agenda for 2014.
 Concerts are generally located at the Tucson Music Hall downtown or the Catalina Foothills High School, a surprisingly solid venue.

 (Centennial Hall) Ballet, Concerts, Broadway plays, and Musicals, UA Presents brings in talent from all over the world.